-We are urgently hiring a cook, caregivers, med techs, CNA’s, and dietary aides.
-Please visit the “contact us” page for more information.
+We are actively hiring caregivers, a cook, and dietary aides.
+Please call 484.860.3911 for more information.

 Legacy Place Cottages is a safe and nurturing home for aging Witnesses who may not be able to live independently, but still desire to remain true to their faith.
 Living at a personal care community like Legacy Place Cottages allows them to receive the care they need and pursue the lifestyle they desire.